Budapestby VisitCity Guides

 Frequently Asked Questions

-Yes, take the M1 metro line directly to Hősök tere station, or use buses 20E, 30, 30A, 105, or trolleybuses 75, 79.
+Yes, the M1 metro goes right to Hősök tere station.
+You can also take buses 20E, 30, 30A, 105, or trolleybuses 75, 79.